 The Alameda County Guaranteed Ride Home Program does just what it says.
 It guarantees you a free ride home from work if you have an emergency and you have made the effort to avoid commuting alone in your car.
-You can feel comfortable taking the bus, train, or ferry, carpooling, vanpooling, walking, or bicycling to work, knowing that you will have a ride home in case of illness, family crisis, unscheduled overtime, or a missed rideshare trip.
+You can feel comfortable taking the bus, train, or ferry, carpooling, vanpooling, walking, or bicycling to work, knowing that you will have a ride home in the case of a qualifying unexpected circumstance that disrupts your commute home.

-Click here for information about the new reimbursement program!
+Click here for information about the reimbursement program!

 All permanent full-time and permanent part-time employees who are employed within Alameda County and live within 100 miles of their worksite are eligible for this free program on days that they do not drive alone to work.
 Participants do not have to live in Alameda County.
 Participants must register before using the program.

 The Guaranteed Ride Home program is a free transportation benefit you can promote to your employees who get to and from work by a means other than driving alone, whether it's in an employer-provided shuttle, a carpool or vanpool, by transit, bicycling, or walking.
 Employers are not required to register in order for their employees to enroll, but we encourage promoting the program to full-time and permanent part-time staff.
 Interested employees can register on their own at any time.

 Q: Can I still use the voucher I have from a previous year?
 No. The program has fully transitioned to be based on reimbursement.
 Just take a rental car, car share, or taxi ride home as you would normally, save your receipt, and submit it for reimbursement.
 As of January 1, 2015, vouchers are no longer be accepted.

 Q: Can I use a car sharing service to provide my ride home?
 Yes.
 Rides taken using a car sharing service, such as ZipCar or City Carshare, are eligible for reimbursement.
 You must be a member of the car share company to rent a car through their service.